Book your flight to Cairo International Airport.

 A swimsuit, if your hotel includes a pool.

-A sweater and/or light jacket.
+A light jacket.
 You will need this for visiting the pyramids and in the evenings as the temperatures cool.
 Please also bring a coat to the wedding reception, since the venue is outdoors!

 Earplugs and eye mask, for sleeping.